-November is coming to an end and fall is about to turn into winter, at least for people living on the north half of our planet.
-So what do you do with all those leftover pumpkins?
-You can make breads, pies, and soup with the fleshy part, but you’re still left with those giant gobs of goopy seeds inside.
-The good news is, you can turn that goop into a tasty, crunchy snack: roasted pumpkin seeds.
-How?
-Rinse them under running water to rub off all the stringy fibers.
-Once the seeds are dry, have a grown-up heat the oven to 400 degrees, and spread the seeds on a lightly greased baking sheet.
-Bake them for 15 minutes, then sprinkle them with whatever seasonings you like: salt, sugar, cinnamon, chili powder, a squirt of lime.
-Then you just have to decide what to do with the rest of that 80-pound pumpkin.
+Autumn is about to become winter, at least for people living on the north half of our planet.
+So what do we do with all those leftover pumpkins?
+The good news is, you can roast the seeds.
+Rinse them under running water, then once they’re dry, spread the seeds on a lightly greased baking sheet.
+Bake them for 15 minutes, then sprinkle them with salt, or sugar and cinnamon, or chili powder and a squirt of lime – any flavor you like!
+Now you just have to eat the rest of that 80-pound pumpkin.

 Wee ones: If you sprinkle a pumpkin seed with salt, then the next with sugar, then the 3rd with cinnamon, then start over with salt, then sugar, then cinnamon, then salt…what’s next?

 Little kids: If you scoop out 8 slippery pumpkin seeds but 3 of them squirt onto the floor, how many are left in your hand?
 Bonus: If you have 3 big pumpkins and each one has 200 seeds inside, how many seeds do you have for roasting?

 Big kids: If you start roasting your seeds at 3:20 for 15 minutes, at what time do they finish?
 Bonus: If you want to roast 300 seeds and every pumpkin has 80 seeds, at least how many pumpkins will you need to scoop enough seeds?